Fridgeopener/Fridgeboard-Kneeboard/README.md

 ## Requirements

-This is a native Windows app — it must be built and run on Windows, not in this chat/sandbox.

 - Windows 10 (1809+) or Windows 11
 - Visual Studio 2022 (17.9+) with the **".NET Desktop Development"** and **"Windows App SDK C# Templates"** workloads